kamyab9k/KamVision/README.md

 --------------------
 - Start Camera Preview with only one line function call
 - Stop Camera Preview
-- Switch between front and back Camera Lens
+- Switch between front and back Camera lenses
 - Single frame capturing
 - Multiple frame capturing based on a user-defined number
-- Full compatibality with jetpack compose
+- Full compatibility with Jetpack Compose
 - Fluent UI
 - Optimized with coroutines

-#### :dart: Download the demostration of the library usage in a sample Android app [KamVision-Showcase.apk](https://github.com/kamyab9k/KamVision/releases)
+#### :dart: Download the demonstration of the library usage in a sample Android app [KamVision-Showcase.apk](https://github.com/kamyab9k/KamVision/releases)

 <br/>